-Some companies will choose not to lend to you if you haven’t always managed your credit well and don’t have a good credit rating, while others will simply charge you a higher rate of interest or offer you a smaller amount of credit.
+Many companies will choose not to lend to you if you haven’t always managed your credit well and don’t have a good credit rating, while others might lend but charge you a higher rate of interest or offer you a smaller amount of credit.

 You can check your credit report as often as you like and it won’t affect your credit rating or credit score.

-Improving your credit score and correcting your credit report
+Improving your credit rating and correcting your credit report

-It is possible to improve your credit score, sometimes by simply cancelling unused credit cards and there are other steps you may be able to take.
+It is possible to improve your credit rating, sometimes by simply cancelling unused credit cards and there are other steps you might be able to take.